MTG/IAM-tutorial-ismir22/webbook/carnatic/instrumentation.md

 alt: Carnatic vocal performance
 name: carnatic_vocal_performance
 ---
 A Carnatic music performance, led by the vocalists R.K.
-Shriramkumar, Amritha Murali, Ramakrishnan Murthy, accompanied by Madan Mohan on violin, Arun Prakash on mṛdaṅgam and Nanditha Kannan on the tambūrā.
+Shriramkumar, Amritha Murali, Ramakrishnan Murthy, accompanied by Madan Mohan on violin, Arunprakash Krishnan on mṛdaṅgam and Nanditha Kannan on the tambūrā.
 Image by Rajappane Raju.
 ```

 The most popular performance format today is vocal-led, either by a single or multiple vocalists.